cloudposse/docs/content/tutorials/first-aws-environment.md

 atmos terraform backend generate component static-site --stack uw2-dev
 ```

 Exactly the same as for our `tfstate-backend` component, our `atmos` `backend generate` command will put a `backend.tf.json` file in our `components/terraform/static-site/` directory so that component will always utilize the correct backend.
-If this were a real project that we were working on then we'd actually check those files into git so that our backend configuration would persist going forward, but since this is a tutorial we'll skip that step.
+If this were a real project that we were working on and practicing proper GitOps, then we'd actually check those files into git so that our backend configuration would persist going forward, but since this is a tutorial we'll skip that step.

 ### 3. Apply our Static Site